yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

 Flusser, Vilém.
-"The Future of Writing." *Writings.* Ed.
-Andreas Ströhl.
-Trans.
+"The Future of Writing." *Writings.* Trans.
 Erik Eisel.
 Minneapolis: University of Minnesota Press, 2002.
 63-69.
 Print.

 McLuhan, Marshall.
 "The Printed Word: Architect of Nationalism." *Understanding Media: The Extensions of Man.* Abingdon: Routledge, 2001.
 185-194.
 Print.